aravind-sadharani/chandraveena/src/blog/r7-bhoopali-todi/index.md

 title: "Morning Bhoop or Is it Inverse Bhoop - Raga Bhoopali Todi"
 date: 2020-05-18
 image: "../../../images/ytthumb-asavari.png"
 description: "Raga Bhoopali Todi is an early morning Raga belonging to the Todi family of Ragas.
-Here, I perform a detailed Alap in three sections (Alap, Jod and Jhala).
-This performance has a very unique drone (Tanpura) accompaniment."
+Here, I perform a detailed Alap in three sections (Alap, Jod and Jhala), and a Pallavi (composition) in Jhaptala.
+This performance has used a very unique drone (Tanpura) accompaniment."
 ---

-<you-tube videoid="ElDf4Mxs7tA"></you-tube>
+<you-tube videoid="nBl22Eulewo"></you-tube>
 <br>

 Raga *Bhoop / Bhoopali / Mohanam* is an ancient pentatonic scale, and a very popular evening Raga across India.
 This scale has been found in many ancient musical systems like the Chinese music for *Guqin*, Japanese music for *Koto* etc. It is what we call an *Audav* - *Audav* scale.
 This Raga uses all *Tivra* or Sharp notes - Sa Re Ga Pa Dha. *Bhoopali Todi* or *Bhoopala* uses the same set of notes, but they are all *Komal* or Flat notes - Sa re ga Pa dha.
 See in Program Notes for nomenclature.
 This Raga belongs to the Todi family of Ragas, and gives an entirely different feeling compared to its Tivra counterpart.
 So could it be called *Subah ki Bhoop* ?